Moving from Dropbox to Encrypted Cloud Storage: Complete Migration Guide

 Is Tresorit HIPAA compliant?

 Yes.
 Tresorit offers HIPAA compliance and will sign Business Associate Agreements (BAAs) with customers on Business or Enterprise plans.
-Their zero-knowledge encryption means even compromised servers cannot expose patient data.
+Because files are encrypted before upload, a breach of Tresorit's servers would only expose ciphertext, not readable patient data.

 Does Tresorit work with Microsoft Teams and Outlook?